 The Journal of Immunology will be a bimonthly.
 Each volume will consist of six numbers and will contain from 500 to 525 pages.
 The subscription price is \$4.00 to members of the American Association of Immunologists and the New York Society of Serology and Hematology; \$5.00 to non-members in North America; \$5.50 elsewhere.
 Postage free.
 Subscriptions and all business matters should be sent to the Williams & Wilkins Company, 2419-21 Greenmount Avenue, Baltimore, U. S. A.

-Subscription Terms for The Journal of Immunology, 1916 The American Association of Immunologists Archive the general problems of Immunology as well as to publish the proceedings of our association."22
+Subscription Terms for The Journal of Immunology, 1916 The American Association of Immunologists Archive amount "for the maintenance of the Society's affairs,"18 notably the annual meeting, which cost the association nearly \$200 in 1915.19